miguno/java-docker-build-tutorial/README.md

 # Alternatively, run `./create_image.sh`.
 # ***Creating an image may take a few minutes!***
 $ docker build --platform linux/x86_64/v8 -t miguno/java-docker-build-tutorial:latest .

+# You can also build with the new BuildKit:
+$ DOCKER_BUILDKIT=1 docker build --platform linux/x86_64/v8 -t miguno/java-docker-build-tutorial:latest .
 ```

 **Step 2:** Start a container for the Docker image.